Howard Hill: Performing

 Hill enjoyed the challenge of making remarkably difficult trick shots, such as shooting an apple or prune off the top of someone's head from a distance of 60 feet.
 After accomplishing that, he would perform the same bow-and-arrow stunt with an even smaller item from a greater distance.
 He produced several short documentaries that highlighted other difficult trick shots.
 Some others included hitting a small coin flipped into the air and splitting a wooden ball in half while it was rolled across the ground.
 He would also perform difficult shots standing on one leg or while lying on the ground and holding the bow with his feet.

-Beyond Hill's great ability at trick shooting and hitting stationary targets, he demonstrated amazing skills hunting wild game, especially with his traditional longbow.
-Some of his great trips were filmed or documented, including Howard Hill vs. Lion and Howard Hill vs. Elephant.
-The marksmanship and daring that Hill exhibits in just those two films exemplify why many archers consider him to be among the greatest hunters of all time.
+Beyond Hill's ability at trick shooting and hitting stationary targets, he demonstrated skills hunting wild game, especially with his traditional longbow.
+Some of his hunting trips were filmed or documented, including Howard Hill vs. Lion and Howard Hill vs. Elephant.
+The marksmanship that Hill exhibits in just those two films exemplify why many archers consider him to be among the greatest hunters of all time.